 As the fiasco in Iowa was unfolding, I looked up the origins of caucus:

-Isn’t it likely that the Algonquins were acknowledging the wisdom of crows?
+Isn’t it likely that the Algonkins were acknowledging the wisdom of crows?
 Today, in English, the collective noun is “a murder of crows.”
-It’s a slander, probably applied to the intelligent corvids by some celebrated ofay wit.
+It’s a slander, probably applied to these intelligent Corvids by some celebrated wit at the Algonquin round table.
 Yes, crows can screech and they eat small animals.
-But they also eat fruit, grains, nuts, and seeds, and they’re scavengers (sanitation workers).
-They’re typical sound is caw-caw.
+But mostly they eat fruit, grains, nuts, and seeds.
+Their typical sound is caw-caw.
 Anyone who has heard them assembling in the evening in a tall tree will agree, I’m sure, that the proper term would be a caucus of crows.
 (Given the intelligence of some of our politicians, it would still be a bit of a slander.) —FHG